sparkfun/OpenLog_Artemis_Geophone_Logger/HOOKUP.md

 24-bit analog-to-digital converter (ADC) which is perfect for digitizing the signal from the geophone.
 It has a differential input as well as adjustable gain (x1 to x128), which we can use to amplify the small signals from the geophone.

-Make sure the three split pads on the back of the PT100 (A, B and C) are clear.
+Please check that the A/B/C jumpers on the back of the Qwiic PT100 are open.
+(They are open by default.
+Please clear them if you have been using the PT100 for 3-wire or 2-wire sensing.)

 Connect the two wires from the geophone to terminals 2 and 3 on the Qwiic PT100.
 (The polarity does not matter, connect either wire to either terminal.)